danidiaz/red-black-record/README.md

 Perhaps some kind of conversion function will be implemented in the future.
 It would be opt-int, as it will likely incur in some compile-time overhead.

-### I can't  insert in a record when a field with the same name but different type already exists.
+### I can't insert into a record when a field with the same name but different type already exists.
 Why not simply overwrite it?

 That limitation was intentional, because allowing it would make impossible to implement of `widen` for `Variant`.
 When/if type-level field deletion gets